shaneopatrick/lzbdr/README.md

 ### Project Description

-As a capstone project for the DSI I chose to create a bird classifier, given my fascination with image recongnition and an amateur interest in birds.
+As a capstone project for the Galvnize Data Science Immersive I chose to create a bird classifier, given my fascination with image recongnition and an amateur interest in birds.
 Like most people I interact with, my free time is limited.
 And as a serial hobbiest I am wary of becoming a full fledged "birder".
-With not enough time to really invest in becoming a bird expert, I aim to create a solution which will let me quickly identify a bird from a picture.
+With not enough time to really invest in becoming a bird expert, I aimed to create a solution which will let me quickly identify a bird from a picture.

 While Googling I found the [CUB200 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), a robust resource with approx 40-60 images for 200 classes of birds.
 There are a number of papers published using this dataset and I decided this would be a good data set to start with.